umts/gtfs-react-hooks/README.md

 npm run test     # runs the test suite.
 ```

-Due to automatic version detection in our release process, **All commits to the master branch must follow
+Due to automatic version detection in our release process, **all commits to the master branch must follow
 [conventional commits][conventional-commits] formatting.** Pay close attention to this when setting your commit
 messages when squashing your PRs.